What are we about?

 We contribute every day to our local economy

-In the spirit of this cooperative endeavor, we affirm and promote our mission by:
+In the spirit of that endeavor, we affirm these values:

 The Food Co-op’s Strategic Plan guides all our activities, laying out what we seek to achieve—our Ends—and the strategies we believe will best accomplish those Ends.
 The work of reviewing and renewing this document involved the board, the staff, and our membership in a year-long process that included reaching out to the membership in the store and online, consultations with the heads of each department in the store, and thorough discussion amongst the board and the general manager about where our priorities lie.
 Notably, we found ourselves returning again and again to the importance of partnerships to achieve our Ends—partnerships between our members, board, and staff; and between our store and our wider community of shoppers and producers.

 Our community is well-served by a strong cooperative grocery store, integral to the lives of our customers, our farmers, and our producers.

 Our community has a resilient local and regional food economy, supported by our Co-op and our community partners.

 Our staff and board have the knowledge, skills, and passion to make our cooperative thrive.

 Our members and customers are proud to shop at a local cooperative grocery that is working to reduce its impact on the environment.